New Training: Explain Linux Kernel and Boot Concepts

 In this 8-video skill, CBT Nuggets trainer Shawn Powers explains the Linux boot process, including UEFI and BIOS, the Grub bootloader, and kernel modules.
 Watch this new Linux training.

-Learn Linux with one of these courses:
+Watch the one of these courses:

 This training includes:

 - Boot File Locations

 - Kernel Panic